paulbrejla/paulbrejla.github.io/index.md

 ### About Paul

-My interest is the area of Requirements Engineering, Systems Integration & Software Engineering.
-During my career, I have integrated many services and legacy systems into scalable, customer-facing applications.
-As a certified professional for requirements engineering (Advanced Level), and certified software architect I hold a 'Black Belt' in model-based Requirements Engineering.
+I help organisations in the domains of Digital Transformation, Requirements Engineering, Systems Integration & Software Engineering.
+During my career, I have integrated many services and legacy systems into scalable, customer-centric applications.

-My interests are located at the intersection between end customers, business processes, enterprise integration patterns, model-driven requirements engineering, software engineering, and technology acceptance.
 I have been educated in a broad range of quantitative and qualitative skills at three European universities.
 My work or work that I have contributed to has been published in peer-reviewed and renowned journals within the respective fields.
 Software systems that I have architected and helped to build are used in production, generating significant revenues.
 I am fluent in German, English, and Swedish.
 In addition, I am more or less fluent in Kotlin, Groovy, Java, Scala, PHP, Elixir, Javascript and a range of SQL dialects.